felixlaumon/kaggle-right-whale/README.md

 #### 6. Create final ensemble

-This final step was done using a notebook `notebooks/Stacking.ipynb`.
+This final step was done with a notebook `notebooks/Stacking.ipynb`.
 It will take the features extracted from step 4 and train a simple logistic regression.